 In Florida, shares of a professional corporation can only be owned by a PC, a PLLC, or a licensed individual authorized to provide that specific professional service.
 Sale or transfer of ownership must adhere to the same restrictions.
 This means that if you’re forming a PC to provide legal services, only licensed attorneys (or another PC or PLLC made up of licensed attorneys) can be shareholders.

-Choose a name for your Florida professional corporation
+Step 2: Choose a name for your Florida PC

 It’s important to check that the name you choose is available in the State of Florida.
 ZenBusiness offers business name reservation services to help you reserve the name you want.
 If you’re not ready to complete the PC formation process but know the name you want to use, it’s a good idea to reserve it before it is taken.
 You may also want to reserve your website domain name at the same time.

 A registered agent is someone designated to receive legal notices and correspondence from Florida’s Department of State on behalf of your professional corporation.
 The person or business must have a physical address in the State of Florida and be available during business hours.
 This can get complicated if you choose someone within the business who may occasionally want to take a vacation or go on a coffee break.
 One easy way to fulfill your registered agent needs is to use ZenBusiness’s registered agent services and have one less thing to worry about.